 Environmental Conditions

-Air and Water: The RDA agrees to comply with the following requirements insofar as they apply to the performance of this Agreement:
+Air and Water: The BBR agrees to comply with the following requirements insofar as they apply to the performance of this Agreement:

 a.
 Clean Air Act, 42 U.S.C., 7401, et seq.;

 b.
 Federal Water Pollution Control Act, as amended, 33 U.S.C., 1251, et seq., as amended, 1318 relating to inspection, monitoring, entry, reports, and information, as well as other requirements specified in said Section 114 and Section 308, and all regulations and guidelines issued thereunder; and